Updated 2 November 2020

-What does this mean for people hoping to visit Shetland for a holiday?
+What does this mean for people hoping to visit Shetland?

 - Continue to wash your hands regularly and use hand sanitiser in shops and visitor attractions where it is provided.